Auschwitz

 Where to Visit

 Auschwitz-Birkenau Memorial and Museum (Stutthof St. 11, Oswiecim, Poland) is a must-visit for anyone interested in history, education, or simply paying respects to the victims.
 The site comprises the Auschwitz I camp, where Polish prisoners were held, as well as the much larger Birkenau concentration camp.
+Admission is completely free; this reflects the memorial’s commitment to ensuring access for all visitors to learn about and commemorate the Holocaust.

 - The Gatehouse: Stand before the infamous gate with the ominous inscription “Arbeit Macht Frei” (Work Makes You Free).